elimisteve/tentservers/README.md

 ## Usage

-To add your Tent.io server to the directory, run the following command (or the programmatic equivalent):
+To add your Tent.io server to the directory, run _something like_ the following command (or the programmatic equivalent); be sure to customize the `author` and `url` values:

     curl -X POST -d '{"author": "My Name", "url": "https://mytent.mydomain.com"}' http://tentservers.appspot.com/tents